pandeyankit83/numpy-100/100_Numpy_exercises_with_hints_with_solutions.md

 and new users but also to provide a set of exercises for those who teach.

-If you find an error or think you've a better way to solve some of them, feel free to open an issue at <https://github.com/rougier/numpy-100>.
-File automatically generated.
-See the documentation to update questions/answers/hints programmatically.

 #### 1. Import the numpy package under the name `np` (★☆☆)
 `hint: import … as`